Your teacher HADASSAH DAMIEN is an artist, technologist, and iconoclast who founded Ride Free Fearless Money (RFFM LLC) in 2015.

-- defaulted on student loans she remediated and eventually paid off on a nonprofit employee income,
+• defaulted on student loans I remediated and eventually paid off (on a nonprofit employee income),

-- saved $15k while making $30k/year as a part-time employed working artist touring the US with queer art,
+• I even saved $15k while making $30k/year as a part-time employed working artist touring the US with queer art

-Ms. Damien has an MA from the CUNY Graduate Center, an Honors BA from the University of Toronto, and is an Accredited Asset Management Specialist from the College for Financial Planning.
+Ms. Damien has an MA from the CUNY Graduate Center, an Honors BA from the University of Toronto, and had an Accredited Asset Management Specialist designation from the College for Financial Planning.

 RFFM LLC is proudly a Certified LGBTBE supplier, as Hadassah’s a queer woman who, yes, rides all things two-wheeled including motorcycles, which inspired the title of this project.
-She lives and loves in Brooklyn, NY.
+After 16 years in Brooklyn NY, she lives and loves in Denver, CO – unceded and ancestral Arapahoe, Cheyenne, and Ute land.

 Ms. Damien works professionally by day in tech as a senior design strategist, has been a small-business owner as a web developer, has run the financial side of small LGBTQ arts organizations, and has participated in cooperative, freelance, sharing economy, DIY and investment business ventures.